-Capital investments totaling approximately $2 million made possible the construction of the main buildings on the 200- acre site donated by the M. C. Braswell heirs of Rocky Mount, and four years later 92 students enrolled in the first class at North Carolina Wesleyan College.
+Capital investments totaling approximately $2 million made possible the construction of the main buildings on the 200- acre site donated by the M. C. Braswell heirs of Rocky Mount, and four years later, 92 students enrolled in the first class at North Carolina Wesleyan College.
 In 1964, 33 students received their degrees at the College’s first Commencement.

-The College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Baccalaureate degrees.
+The University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of North Carolina Wesleyan College.

-The College is a member of the National Association of Schools and Colleges of The United Methodist Church, the North Carolina Independent Colleges and Universities, the National Association of Independent Colleges and Universities, the Association of American Colleges and Universities, the Association of Governing Boards of Universities and Colleges, the National Association of Colleges and Universities Business Officers and the American Council on Education.
+The University is a member of the National Association of Schools and Colleges of The United Methodist Church, the North Carolina Independent Colleges and Universities, the National Association of Independent Colleges and Universities, the Association of American Colleges and Universities, the Association of Governing Boards of Universities and Colleges, the National Association of Colleges and Universities Business Officers and the American Council on Education.
 Women graduates are eligible for membership in the American Association of University Women.

 The North Carolina Department of Public Instruction grants North Carolina teaching certificates to graduates of North Carolina Wesleyan who have completed the prescribed certification program and who are recommended by the College.
 The teacher education program is accredited by the National Council for the Accreditation of Teacher Education (NCATE).